Noderrxyz/noderr-landing/THIRD_PARTY_CONTRIBUTION_SYSTEM.md

 ## Key Differentiator

-This is a **MAJOR differentiator** that sets Noderrrr apart from other DeFi protocols:
+This is a **MAJOR differentiator** that sets Noderr apart from other DeFi protocols:

 1. **Open Innovation** - Anyone can contribute strategies, not just the core team
 2. **Meritocratic** - Strategies are judged by performance, not by who submitted them